UE4SS-RE/RE-UE4SS/docs/lua-api/classes/ufunction.md

 - **Returns:** the flags for the `UFunction`.

 ### SetFunctionFlags(integer Flags)
-- Sets the flags for the `UFuction`.
+- Sets the flags for the `UFunction`.